ThomasT3563/medical-segmentation/README.md

 # MedicalSegmentation

+*Project realised during an internship at IUCT Oncopole, France.*

-Deep Learning tools for automatic segmentation of medical images
+Deep Learning tools for automatic segmentation of medical images.